 By Emily Gills

-Everybody loves spending quality time with their fluffy friend.
+Everybody loves spending quality time with their furry friend.
 And why not treat them with a trip to one of the best dog-friendly beaches on the Central Coast?

 We have many stunning beaches where you and your fur baby can enjoy a needed day out.

-The clean and scenic shoreline is perfect for owners to take their dogs for a long walk.
+The clean and scenic shoreline is perfect for dog owners to take their pet for a long walk.

 You can visit Munchas Cafe at Shelly Beach Surf Club with your fur baby.

 Plenty of free parking is available at the end of Bombora View and along Swadling Reserve Service Road.
 There are public toilets located at both car parks.